Logging Ansible output

 syslog_facilityconfiguration file settings.

-To save Ansible output to a secure database, use Ansible Tower.
-Tower allows you to review history based on hosts, projects, and particular inventories over time, using graphs and/or a REST API.
+To save Ansible output to a secure database, use AWX or Red Hat Ansible Automation Platform.
+You can then review history based on hosts, projects, and particular inventories over time, using graphs and/or a REST API.

 Protecting sensitive data with